 Hit the "Join Now" icon below to fill out needed membership information.

-Please make checks out to Parks and Trails and send to GBCTA at PO Box 9295, N. St. Paul, MN.
+You may use a credit card or pay with a check made out to Parks and Trails and send to GBCTA at PO Box 9295, N. St. Paul, MN.
 55109.

-Your tax-deductible membership in the Gateway-Brown's Creek Trail Association (GBCTA) offers many benefits:
+Your tax-deductible membership in the Gateway Brown's Creek Trail Association (GBCTA) offers many benefits: